SMPTE/ris-osvp-metadata-camdkit/index.md

 Sample frame rate as a rational number.
 Drop frame rates such as 29.97 should be represented as e.g. 30000/1001.
-In a variable rate system this should is estimated from the last sample delta time.
+In a variable rate system this should be estimated from the last sample delta time.

 #### Units